microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

    ![Screenshot](../../../images/adding-files-to-project.png)

-1. Install the extension on your Business Central environment that we’ve enabled for private preview, see https://learn.microsoft.com/dynamics365/business-central/ui-extensions-install-uninstall.
+1. Install the extension on your Business Central environment that we've enabled for private preview, see https://learn.microsoft.com/dynamics365/business-central/ui-extensions-install-uninstall.

 ## Connect Business Central to Dataverse
 To connect your Business Central environment to a Dataverse environment, on which you want to submit subscriptions and receive notifications of business events, follow these steps: